Ley789/SimpleRayTracer/Thesis/thesis.md

     $$\cos^2 \alpha * (x^2 + y^2) - \sin^2 \alpha * (z - r_1 / \alpha) = 0$$
   \end{minipage}

-We will truncate the cone and the cylinder, because of the infinity length by the planes $p1$ and $p2$.
+We truncate the cone and the cylinder because of the infinity length by the planes $p1$ and $p2$.
 The origin is a point of $p1$ and
 $\vec{o} = (0 ,0 ,1)$ is a point of $p2$.
 The vector $\vec{d} = (0 ,0 ,1)$
 is orthogonal to both planes.
-Every point that does not lies between these 2 plains will not be considered a point of the cone or cylinder.
+Every point that does not lies between these 2 planes will not be considered a point of the cone or cylinder.

-## Graphical representation of the primitives
+### Graphical representation

 * The unit sphere:\\
   \begin{minipage}{\dimexpr\linewidth-2\fboxsep-2\fboxrule}